kcarnold/cs344/content/discussions/vehicles.md

 ---
-title: "Autonomous cars and Ethics
+title: "Autonomous Vehicles"
 ---

 ### Background

 - NHTSA(National Highway Transportation Safety Administration) [states](https://www.nhtsa.gov/technology-innovation/automated-vehicles-safety) that 94% of serious crashes are due to human error and that automated vehicles have the potential to remove human error from the equation.

-### What is autonomous cars
+### What are autonomous cars

-An autonomous car is a vehicle capable of sensing its environment and operating without human involvement; a human passanger is not required to take control of the vehicle at any time, nor a human passenger required to be present in the vehicle at all.
+An autonomous car is a vehicle capable of sensing its environment and operating without human involvement; a human passenger is not required to take control of the vehicle at any time, nor a human passenger required to be present in the vehicle at all.

 ### How does it work